Portuguese CEAL tax: the complete guide (August 2024)

 Simulation: how to calculate the 2023 CEAL to be paid in 2024

-Given that the economic coefficient has not been published in an official ordinance, GuestReady’s experts present their legal interpretation of the current legislation.
-But caution: we remind you that these data are presented by us so that you can simulate how much you may have to pay this year to have an approximate value in mind.
-It is possible that our interpretation of the law or even our calculations do not coincide with the final formula to be presented by the Tax Authority (AT) before the payment period.
-As soon as this information is published, we will update this article if necessary.
-Until then, we hope to help you have an idea of the amount you may owe.
+Given that the economic coefficient was never been published in an official ordinance, GuestReady’s experts present their legal interpretation of the previous available legislation.
+But caution: we remind you that these data are presented by us so that you can simulate how much you could have to pay in 2024 so you can have an approximate value in mind.
+It could be possible that our interpretation of the law or even our calculations do not coincide with the final formula that was to be presented by the Tax Authority (AT) before the payment period.
+In any case, we hope to help you have an idea of the amount you could owe.

 Short-term rental economic coefficient for 2023: based on the average income per room of short-term rentals in 2019 (RevPAR 2019 as published by INE), we will multiply this value (which is 29.90 euros) by a fiscal year (always 365 days), thus obtaining the annual average income the Mais Habitação legislation requires, “10,913.5”.
 Next, we will divide this value (10,913.5) by the minimum size of a 1-bedroom apartment (52m2).
 Then, we obtain the value 209.875 as the economic coefficient of local accommodation for 2023.